Positivity of divisors on blown-up projective spaces, I: Introduction

 The authors would like to thank the Research Center FBK-CIRM Trento for the hospitality and financial support during their one month ``Research in Pairs'', Winter 2015.
-This project was carried out during this program.
-We would also like to express our gratitude to Edoardo Ballico, Ana-Maria Castravet, Antonio Laface, Han-Bom Moon, Brian Osserman, Giorgio Ottaviani and Stefano Urbinati for their remarks and suggestions regarding this project.
+We would also like to express our gratitude to Edoardo Ballico for several useful discussions.